Behavioral Marketing Strategy – How to Get People Clicking

 Increase your Sales with Suggested Products

 Consumers want personalized content and with all the tools marketers have at disposal, it is becoming an essential marketing strategy for brands that want to perform better and improve user experience.
-Personalized shopping experience provided by JD Sports resulted in a 10% increase in the conversion rate.

 Customize messaging by location